pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 ## Challenges

-* Where do you think you have to add the lines above on the program?
+1. Where do you think you have to add the lines above on the program?
 Try adding them yourself and see where they would go.
-* Make the image appear in the centre of the screen
+2. Make the image appear in the centre of the screen
+3. Draw the image four times on the screen, so that it appears on each of the four corners